workco/code-assessment-web-ui/tasks/tasks.md

 # 5. Review Pull Request

 This task requires a little setup on your end.
-Please create a pull request between the `master` and `task-pr` branches.
+Please create a pull request between the `master` and `branch-for-task-5` branches.
 Don’t worry about the description - just press “Create pull request” from a screen like this.

 ![Open PR](./pr-task.png)